ahbarif/InterviewGeek/README.md

-A supplementary android app for our web project "Interview geek" You can visit our website:
+A supplementary android app for "Internet Programming lab" project "Interview geek".
+You can visit our website:

 Mobile version includes: